Javascript is required

 • Data Acquisition, Signal Processing, and Digital Experimentation

 Studies addressing new instrumentation, sensor networks, and digital data acquisition systems for experimental analysis.
-Research in this area covers signal filtering, feature extraction, noise minimization, big-data processing for experiments, and AI-assisted data interpretation.
+Research in this area covers signal filtering, feature extraction, noise minimisation, big-data processing for experiments, and AI-assisted data interpretation.

 Comprehensive analyses of material response under static, dynamic, and cyclic loading conditions.
 Topics include fatigue and fracture mechanics, corrosion and wear, contact mechanics, surface effects, environmental degradation, and material property evolution under extreme conditions.